knockout/tko/README.md

 This project exists because Knockout's default binder uses `new Function` to parse bindings, as discussed in [knockout/knockout#903](https://github.com/knockout/knockout/issues/903), which violates the CSP eval prohibition.

+I have written a [blog post about KSB as well](http://brianmhunt.github.io/articles/knockout-plus-content-security-policy/).

 Getting started
 ---